-The readiness process aims to develop legal, institutional and capacities to address the drivers of deforestation and degradation as well as promote conservation, sustainable forest management and enhancement of carbon stocks.
+The readiness process aims to develop legal and institutional frameworks and guidelines for implementation of the activities addressing the drivers of deforestation and degradation as well as promote conservation, sustainable forest management and enhancement of carbon stocks.
 Valuing natural capital and acknowledging the contribution of environmental services to the economy and social wellbeing through multi-sector interventions, gender sensitive and compliance with good governance principles are an important platform for delivering REDD+ goals.